 These are investments we are enthusiastic about.

 The companies we are interested in operate in stable markets, have promising market positions, and are run profitably.
-Our two Novum Capital funds have 225 million euros of assets under management.
+Our three Novum Capital funds have 300 million euros of assets under management.
 We use these funds to implement succession plans, carve-outs, majority holdings, minority holdings – and above all to achieve growth and the best possible crisis resilience.
 We also manage complex investment scenarios in the best interests of the company.

 Where Oscar winners go to make great films

 Founded in 1991, MMC Studios operates one of Europe’s largest and most modern film and TV studio facilities, the “Coloneum” in Cologne-Ossendorf.
 MMC Studios is Germany’s leading full-service provider for TV shows, TV series, and motion pictures.
 In addition, the studio site is regularly used for corporate events, trade fairs, eSports and gaming events.
 MMC Studios also offers its complete range of services off-premises.

 In 2019, Novum Capital acquired both MMC and Crosscast, an outside broadcasting and eSports specialist, and merged the two companies.
 Novum Capital was able to acquire MMC Studios in a swift auction process under the exact terms set out in the initial letter of intent.IndustryEntertainmentInvestedSince 2019SituationAcquired from a private equity fund at auctionSales60 million euros (2022)Employees184 (2022)